-In your first year you will cover the core of Physics in courses such as Quantum Physics and Electromagnetism, and the core of Mathematics including real and complex analysis and algebra.
-In years two and three, the core Physics courses are complemented by courses from the Theoretical Physics scheme and Mathematical topics such as group theory and functional analysis.
-I
+In your first year you will cover the core of physics in modules such as Quantum Physics and Electromagnetism, and the core of mathematics including geometry and calculus, numbers and relations, and probability.

 - Accounting, Finance and Mathematics : BSc Hons

 - Accounting, Finance and Mathematics (Industry) : BSc Hons

 - Computer Science and Mathematics : BSc Hons